spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/profile/editing-merchants-profile-details.md

 {% info_block infoBox "Info" %}

-The *Online Profile* section allows managing the information displayed on the *Merchant Profile* page in the Storefront.
+The **Online Profile** section allows managing the information displayed on the **Merchant Profile** page in the Storefront.

 {% endinfo_block %}

-To edit the merchant's online profile, in the *Online Profile* tab, edit the necessary details and click **Save**.
+To edit the merchant's online profile, in the **Online Profile** tab, edit the necessary details and click **Save**.

 ### Reference information: Editing merchant's online profile

-This section describes attributes you see when editing he merchant's online profile in the *Online Profile* tab.
+This section describes attributes you see when editing he merchant's online profile on the **Online Profile** tab.
 This  tab contains the information that will further be displayed on the [Merchant Profile page on the Storefront](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.html#merchant-profile).

 #### Store Profile URL